albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 **Why not Z-scores?** Assumes normal distribution (travel data is heavily skewed)
 **Why not percentile cutoffs?** Too arbitrary; loses potentially valid data

-Our approach removed only 8.36% of sessions - aggressive enough to improve quality, conservative enough to preserve real behavior.
+My approach removed only 8.36% of sessions - aggressive enough to improve quality, conservative enough to preserve real behavior.

 ---

 ### Q6: How did you resolve invalid hotel nights?

 **Answer:**
-We handled this **proactively in the SQL extraction query** using CASE logic:
+I handled this **proactively in the SQL extraction query** using CASE logic:

 ```sql
 CASE